Understanding Your Lab Tests: Antinuclear Antibody Test (ANA) and Autoimmunity

 However, if your numbers are positive or very high, your Health Coach may recommend re-testing in as little as 2-3 months, or less.

-With all the information about inflammation and chronic disease risk in the news, it can be easy to get overwhelmed or scared into inaction.
+With all the information about inflammation and chronic condition risk in the news, it can be easy to feel overwhelmed.
+But you don't have to navigate this alone—our Community is here to support you every step of the way.

-Thankfully, simple, accurate labs like the ANA test exist and make it fairly easy to keep up on your inflammatory markers and risks.
+Thankfully, simple, accurate tests like the ANA exist and make it fairly easy to keep up on your inflammatory markers and risks.

-To learn more about how we work with our members to help predict and prevent chronic ailments, check out our membership page here.
+To learn more about how we work with our Members to help predict and support wellness naturally, check out our Membership page here.

 To your good health!